yawgmoth/CI-0129/_pages/lab3.md

 ## Submission

-Send the finished code (all python files you have!), and your report pdf in a zip file by email to me and Christian ([markus.eger.ucr@gmail.com](mailto:markus.eger.ucr@gmail.com), [aiexistencialrisk@gmail.com](mailto:aiexistencialrisk@gmail.com)).
+Send the finished code (all pddl files you have!), and your report pdf in a zip file by email to me and Christian ([markus.eger.ucr@gmail.com](mailto:markus.eger.ucr@gmail.com), [aiexistencialrisk@gmail.com](mailto:aiexistencialrisk@gmail.com)).
 Use `[CI-0129]Lab 3, carné 1 carné 2` as the subject line.
 Do not forget to put the names and carn&eacute;'s of both team members in the report as well!